Expand description

 The signature type used on the Polkadot relay chain is sp_runtime::MultiSignature; the variants there are the types of signature that can be provided.

-This is the concatenation of the [SCALE encoded][frame::deps::codec] bytes representing each of the signed extensions, and are configured by the fourth generic parameter of sp_runtime::generic::UncheckedExtrinsic.
-Learn more about signed extensions here.
+This is the concatenation of the [SCALE encoded][frame::deps::codec] bytes representing first a single byte describing the extension version (this is bumped whenever a change occurs in the transaction extension pipeline) followed by the bytes of each of the transaction extensions, and are configured by the fourth generic parameter of sp_runtime::generic::UncheckedExtrinsic.
+Learn more about transaction extensions here.

-When it comes to constructing an extrinsic, each signed extension has two things that we are interested in here:
+When it comes to constructing an extrinsic, each transaction extension has two things that we are interested in here:

-• The actual SCALE encoding of the signed extension type itself; this is what will form our signed_extensions_extra bytes.
+• The actual SCALE encoding of the transaction extension type itself; this is what will form our transaction_extensions_extra bytes.

-• An AdditionalSigned type.
-This is SCALE encoded into the signed_extensions_additional data of the signed payload (see below).
+• An Implicit type.
+This is SCALE encoded into the transaction_extensions_implicit data (see below).

 Either (or both) of these can encode to zero bytes.

-Each chain configures the set of signed extensions that it uses in its runtime configuration.
+Each chain configures the set of transaction extensions that it uses in its runtime configuration.
 At the time of writing, Polkadot configures them here.
-Some of the common signed extensions are defined here.
+Some of the common transaction extensions are defined here.

-Information about exactly which signed extensions are present on a chain and in what order is also a part of the metadata for the chain.
+Information about exactly which transaction extensions are present on a chain and in what order is also a part of the metadata for the chain.
 For V15 metadata, it can be [found here][frame::deps::frame_support::__private::metadata::v15::ExtrinsicMetadata].

 §call_data